retrocomputacion/retrobbs/docs/readme.md

   - Added Login/User functionality
   - Added userclass/userlevel settings for the config file, select which menu is accessible to admins/sysops, registered users and/or guests.
   - Added a verbosity command line switch, see section 5
-  - Added Turbo56K v0.6 support, terminal features are queried and displayed on connection.
+  - Added *[Turbo56k](turbo56k.md)* v0.6 support, terminal features are queried and displayed on connection.
   - Messaging system, supports public boards and private messages.
     Public boards can have independent Read/Post user class permissions.

   __Changes/Bug fixes__:
   - Improvements to c64cvt
-  - Fixed problems retrieving YouTube videos metadata due to removal of dislikes count.
+  - Fixed problems retrieving *YouTube* videos metadata due to removal of dislikes count.
-  - YouTube frame capture now is faster after the 1st frame.
+  - *YouTube* frame capture now is faster after the 1st frame.
   - Core PCM audio and SID file streaming functions moved to their own module.
-  - All PCM audio decoding is done using FFmpeg
+  - All PCM audio decoding is done using *FFmpeg*
   - WebAudio plugin can share any given PCM stream between multiple clients.
-  - Updated example config file with valid links to YouTube videos and RSS feeds.
+  - Updated example config file with valid links to *YouTube* videos and RSS feeds.
   - Misc. code cleanup
-  - AudioList now supports HVSC style path to songlength files
+  - AudioList now supports *HVSC* style path to songlength files
-  - Now most text parameters other than in calls to the Connection class are expected to be ASCII, not PETSCII, this also counts for the config file.
+  - Now most text parameters other than in calls to the Connection class are expected to be *ASCII*, not *PETSCII*, this also counts for the config file.

 ### **v0.2x** (In development):
   __New features__:
-  - SLIDESHOW now supports SID files
+  - **SLIDESHOW** now supports SID files
-  - WEATHER plugin, display current weather and forecast for the next 2-3 days.
+  - **WEATHER** plugin, display current weather and forecast for the next 2-3 days.
   - BBS version and host OS are shown after the welcome message.
   - Total BBS uptime is saved in the database.
 Session uptime is available as an attribute of the BBS class.
   - Total data transferred for each user account is saved in the database.

   __Changes/Bug fixes__:
-  - Librosa module replaced by audioread and use of ffmpeg audio filters, PCM streaming no longers uses mu-law compression.
+  - Librosa module replaced by audioread and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
   - Removed legacy raw audio streaming code.
   - Fixed broken AUDIOLIBRARY formatting when a filename contains non-latin characters.
   - Fixed broken Streamlink support.
 Added Twitch stream example to config.ini